vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

 ### Allumos

   * Project name: OpenGalaxy
   * Project introduction: The open source world is composed of millions of developers and projects by all the contributions like issues and PRs.
-We will use open source data to construct the collaborate network on GitHub and use graph algorithm to look into it.
-Finally we will present the whole open source world to you which is OpenGalaxy.
+We will use open source data to construct the collaborative network on GitHub and use graph algorithms to look into it.
+Finally, we will present the whole open source world to you which is OpenGalaxy.
   * Team members
       * Shengyu Zhao —— Tongji University X-lab
       * Zhenjie Weng —— East China Normal University X-lab